netconstructor/comfy/README.md

 The reason Comfy came into existence, is simply that Mikael's library does such a good job of HTTP request handling for Node, that is just doesn't make sense to use the raw HTTP client.
 While I had some great success using [PJsonCouch](https://github.com/landeiro/PJsonCouch) I started to discover instances where the raw HTTP client of this library struggled to deal with all of couch's RESTful-ness (such as 301 redirects).

+## Use Nano

+While comfy is a good little library, as with most things there are some really great libraries out there do either the same or a slightly better job.
+After writing comfy, I discovered [Nano](https://github.com/dscape/nano), and while I haven't abandoned Comfy in favour of Nano completely, Nano does work really, really well.

+So for the moment, if you are looking for a Node.js couch library, I'd recommend using Nano.

 ## General Usage

 ### Initialization